Great creative projects start with a great design brief.

 08. How should approvals and presentation of concepts be handled?

 Get more details: If anyone else is to be included on approvals, make sure to get their name, email address and phone number.
-Once you have concepts to present, will you need a Skype session to present to more than one person or can you email files over with an explanation of your ideas and designs?

 Doing it right: Putting the creative brief online for the design team is a fantastic idea.